 5. Determine the Right Fit and Seal the Deal

-Once you’ve selected your favorite candidate, ask them to write a short test piece in your voice (or your boss’s voice) in a way you feel comfortable claiming as your own.
-Be sure to pay them for the trial writing sample at an agreed-upon hourly rate or project fee.
+Once you’ve selected your favorite candidate, you may want to ask them to write a short test piece in your voice or your boss’s voice.
+Consider paying them for the trial writing sample at an agreed-upon hourly rate or project fee.
 If you’re unhappy with the sample, then you likely wouldn’t be happy with their work on a longer project.
+If the ghostwriting test goes well—congratulations!
+Your next step is to send a job offer and employment contract!

 Now that You Know How to Hire a Ghostwriter, Conjure the Perfect Applicant with a Free Job Post

 Ready to go ghost hunting?
 No need to hold a séance.
-Just leverage your ghostwriting job description with a free job listing on Monster, and then get ready to embark on your writing journey with a talented writer to guide you.
+Get started with a free job listing on Monster.